MicrosoftDocs/entra-docs/docs/includes/app-provisioning-sap.md

 ## 2. Expose the necessary SAP APIs

 Expose the necessary APIs in SAP ECC NetWeaver 7.51 to create, update, and delete users.
-The [Connectors for Microsoft Identity Manager 2016](https://www.microsoft.com/download/details.aspx?id=51495) file named `Deploying SAP NetWeaver AS ABAP 7.pdf` walks through how you can expose the necessary APIs.
+The [Deploy SAP NetWeaver AS ABAP 7.51](/entra/id-governance/scenarios/deploy-sap-netweaver.md) document walks through how you can expose the necessary APIs.

 ## 3. Create a web services connector template

 If you are not migrating from an existing Web Services Connector in MIM, then you will need to create a web services connector template for the ECMA host.
 If you already have a web services connector template from MIM, then continue at the next section.

-You can use the [Connectors for Microsoft Identity Manager 2016](https://www.microsoft.com/download/details.aspx?id=51495) guide `Authoring SAP ECC 7 Template for ECMA2Host.pdf` as a reference to build your template.
+You can use the [Authoring the SAP ECC 7.51 Web Service connector template for the ECMA2Host](/entra/id-governance/scenarios/sap-template.md) document as a reference to build your template.
 The [Connectors for Microsoft Identity Manager 2016](https://www.microsoft.com/download/details.aspx?id=51495) also provides a template `sapecc.wsconfig` as a reference.
 Before deploying in production, you will need to customize the template to meet the needs of your specific environment.
 Make sure that the **ServiceName**, **EndpointName**, and the **OperationName** are correct.

 ## 4. Configure the On-premises ECMA app